tedk13/pui-website/content/docs/layout/blocks.md

 #### On The Block

-Adding the responsive classes on a block means, at that resolution, the block will take up as many columns in the 12 column row that are applied via the class.
+Adding the responsive classes on a block means that at that resolution, the block will take up as many columns in the 12 column row that are applied via the class.
 For example: `<div class="block tablet-up-6 laptop-up-4"></div>` This div will take up all 12 columns at the smallest screen size, 6 columns starting at the tablet screen size, and 4 columns at the laptop screen size.

 In this example, each block will take up an entire row at the smallest screen sizes.
 When the screen reaches the tablet resolution, each row will contain 2 blocks, and at the laptop size, each row will have 3 blocks.